 What is the 15/91 Express Lanes Connector Project?

-This connector is part of RCTC’s Interstate 15 Express Lanes Project, which is currently under construction.
-However, the projects have separate funding sources, and the new 15 Express Lanes will be open before the connector is completed.
+This connector is separate from RCTC’s Interstate 15 Express Lanes Project, which is currently under construction and will open before the connector is completed.

 How will this project help my commute?

 What is the project cost and how will it be funded?

 Senate Bill (SB) 132 provides $180 million for this connector.
 SB 132 provided $427 million for five projects known as the Riverside County Transportation Efficiency Corridor, including the 15/91 Express Lanes Connector.
 For more information, visit www.rctc.org/rctec.

 The Express Lanes Connector is expected to be open for use in 2022.

 Will lanes be closed while construction is taking place?

 While most construction activities will take place behind k-rail, some work may require lane closures during off-peak hours.
 Closures of the connector, lanes, and ramps likely will be required.
 RCTC will inform the public in advance of closures, using roadway changeable message signs, website postings, weekly Construction Updates, and social media.
 Whenever possible, the project team will schedule work that requires closures to take place at night, to limit inconvenience to drivers.

 Will any soundwalls be built near this project?

 Soundwalls were constructed in the area as part of the 91 Project.
 RCTC and Caltrans are evaluating the need for additional soundwalls near the 15/91 Express Lanes Connector.
 Decisions about soundwalls are expected to be completed in 2019.